Learn to Hunt

 Spawning occurs in late April through June at water temperatures of 65-70 degrees.
 The fish spawn over sand or gravel bottom in 8 to 12 feet of water where the current is moderate to swift.
 A gravid female and several males separate from the spawning group to spawn at random.
 Maturity in both sexes is reached at age 2 in southern latitudes and one year older at more northerly locations.

 Growth rates are incomplete for this fish.
-Four fish from the Mississippi, varying from 5 to 8 years of age, had estimated lengths of 2.0, 16.1 and 22.3 inches at the first, fourth, and eighth years of life.
+Four fish from the Mississippi River, varying from 5 to 8 years of age, had estimated lengths of 2.0, 16.1 and 22.3 inches at the first, fourth, and eighth years of life.
 Black Buffalo are long-lived with fish up to 20 years old common.

-Black Buffalo, like all buffalofish, are seldom caught by anglers, and are unimportant for angling.
-Occasional specimens are taken by commercial fishermen, along with other species.
+Black Buffalo, like all buffalofish, are seldom caught by anglers, and are unimportant for fishing.
+Occasional fish are taken by commercial fishermen, along with other species.
 The Black Buffalo is viewed as vulnerable according to the Iowa Wildlife Action Plan, but it is not on Iowa's endangered, threatened, or special concern species list (571 IAC 77.2(2) (2015)).
 As a result, this fish is currently unprotected by fishing regulations, but further decline in its abundance and distribution might warrant protection in the future.
 The problem in protecting the Black Buffalo lies mainly in identification of this species by fishermen not trained in fish taxonomy.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.